 I know that some information within the tree is correct and that I HAVE FOUND my ancestor.
 These members have cited census records that show me that this is the case.

-But then they reference other census records that contains a person with the same name, yet with a totally different partner and children.
+But then they reference other census records that contain a person with the same name, yet with a different partner and children.

 My Final Thoughts

 My reason for writing this post was not to discourage you from researching your ancestry.
 It is a wonderful hobby that you can do.

 The problem though is that there will come a time when you will get frustrated.
 But that is the same with any pastime or activity.